OSINT & Cyberinvestigation

 in OSINT Day

-Join us now for the 5th edition of the European event focusing on OSINT and cyber investigation.
+Registration for the 6th edition of the European conference on OSINT and cyberinvestigation will open in December 2027.

 AUDIENCE